conditional-statement/Base-PHPUnit/README.md

 `$this->assertEquals(4,4);`

-If you run your test you will see that the test are passing.
+If you run your test you will see that the test has passed.
 ___

 Now change it to: `$this->assertEquals(3,4);`